leonstel/leonstel.github.io/recursive_tree_part3.md

 I hope that above function is not lost on you and that the image clarifies a lot.
-Thank god that the recursive ```searchRecursive()``` is practically the same mechanic as the ```hasCheckedInBranch()``` so you haved killed two birds with one stone.
+Thank god that the recursive ```searchRecursive()``` is practically the same mechanic as the ```hasCheckedInBranch()``` so you have killed two birds with one stone.
 Though that being said, there is a big difference between the implementations.

 The ```hasCheckedInBranch()``` operates on the leaf component itself whereas to ```searchRecursive()``` changes the entire input data from within the ```Tree```.
 Remember that the tree component has the entire tree data bound and the child leafs are being drawn